elastic/kibana/src/plugins/embeddable/server/server.api.md

 import { CoreSetup } from 'kibana/server';
 import { CoreStart } from 'kibana/server';
 import { Plugin } from 'kibana/server';
-import { SavedObjectReference as SavedObjectReference_2 } from 'kibana/server';

 // Warning: (ae-forgotten-export) The symbol "EmbeddableStateWithType" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "PersistableStateDefinition" needs to be exported by the entry point index.d.ts